 The first detected case of the disease was in Northland in early May 2017.
-Since then it has been detected in various other locations across the North Island, including Taranaki and the Waikato.
+Since then it has been detected in various other locations across the North Island, including Taranaki, the Waikato, Auckland and Wellington.
 Myrtle rust is spread by microscopic spores which can easily be spread long distances by the wind.
 Currently the rust is believed to have arrived in New Zealand due to spores that were blown across the Tasman sea.

-Currently, the Ministry of Primary Industries (MPI) is trying to eradicate this disease, but staying vigilant and following their instructions will definitely help.
+Currently, the Ministry of Primary Industries (MPI) has been trying to eradicate this disease, but staying vigilant and following their instructions will definitely help.

 Severe infestations of myrtle rust can kill affected plants and have long-term impacts on the regeneration of young plants and seedlings.

 It is not known how this disease will affect New Zealand species.
 Overseas its impacts have varied widely from country to country and plant species to species.
 However, there is the potential for it to have a major and harmful effect on many important New Zealand natives.

 Myrtle rust only affects plants in the myrtle family.
 If you are unsure what plants in your garden are potentially susceptible, check against the list of plants at the end of this article or feel free to come in and ask for more advice.
 However, do not touch or bring in samples if you suspect they have the disease.

 It generally attacks soft, new growth, including leaf surfaces, shoots, buds, flowers and fruit.

 Symptoms to look out for on myrtle plants are: